b-zurg/react-collapse-pane/docs/README.md

 </SplitPane>
 ```

-?> **Note!** :eyes: When collapsing a panel, the `minSize` value is used to freeze the width of the collapsed panel to its minimum size and hides the rest of the content.
+?> **Note!** When collapsing a panel, the `minSize` value is used to freeze the width of the collapsed panel to its minimum size and hides the rest of the content.
 This allows for a smooth collapse animation and is something to keep in mind.
 Until the animation reaches the min size it will shrink the panel as normal.
 Try it out for yourself!

 ## Hooks and Saving State ⚡